gindenburg/followermaze/README.md

 4. Installing

-  This project's build system has the install targer which installs the followermaze executable to the default (e.g. /usr/local/bin on Linux) location.
+  This project's build system has the install target which installs the followermaze executable to the default (e.g. /usr/local/bin on Linux) location.

   Example for Ubuntu:
-    $ make install
+    $ sudo make install

   To uninstall one could use 'install_manifest.txt' created in the root build directory.

   Example for Ubuntu:
     $ sudo xargs rm < install_manifest.txt